 A Craft Beer Tour Through Hillsboro

-The Tualatin Valley offers more than just award-winning wine and Pinot Noir.
-We are becoming known for our contributions to the popular and ever-expanding Oregon beer industry.
+Oregon’s Tualatin Valley offers more than just award-winning wine.
+The area just outside Portland is becoming known for its contributions to the popular and ever-expanding Oregon craft beer industry.

 So, grab a designated driver and taste your way through what some experts are calling the next big beer city, Hillsboro.

 Three Mugs Brewing Company is one of the region’s newest breweries and taprooms.
 Founded in August 2013, Three Mugs quickly grew from a small tap house serving beers and ciders from around the region to a taproom with 20 rotating taps that include several of Three Mugs’ own brews.